Undergraduate Students Academic Disqualification

-- Quality of Petition Application Responses
+- Quality of Written Petition (Application Questions)

-- Strong Recommendation of Support
+- Recommendation Materials

 If your Petition Materials are not approved, you will not be eligible to return to USF for the following semester.
-The Academic Disqualification Committee will provide you with feedback about your Petition Materials and may allow you to go through the appeal process again in a future semester.
+The Academic Disqualification Committee will provide you with feedback about your petition materials and may allow you to go through the appeal process again in a future semester.